DamilareArise/fixful/README.md

-A tchnical assistance application built on python django framework
+A technical assistance application built on python django framework